Wig

 A wig is a head covering made from human or animal hair, or a synthetic imitation thereof.
-The word is short for "periwig".
+The word is short for "periwig", derived from the French word perruque.
 Wigs may be worn to disguise baldness, to alter the wearer's appearance, or as part of certain professional uniforms.

 History

 Ancient and medieval use

 In Egyptian society men and women commonly had clean-shaven or close-cropped hair and often wore wigs.
 The ancient Egyptians created the wig to shield shaved, hairless heads from the sun.
 They also wore the wigs on top of their hair using beeswax and resin to keep the wigs in place.
 Wealthy Egyptians would wear elaborate wigs and scented head cones of animal fat on top of their wigs.
 Other ancient cultures, including the Assyrians, Phoenicians, Jews in ancient Israel and Judea, Greeks, and Romans, also used wigs as an everyday fashion.